 - The development of child protection training resources

 - Maintaining and updating knowledge of best practices and statutory requirements

 - Acting as a source of support and information for staff on safeguarding issues

 - Acting as the person in charge for handling the reporting procedure.

-The name and contact details of the CPF will clearly be displayed in the G2RED office and all new staff will be made aware of his/her role.
+The name and contact details of the CPF will clearly be displayed in the G2RED office and all new staff will be made aware of their role.
 The disclosure of personal information about children, including legal cases, will be limited to those employees, experts, researchers, volunteers, MB members who need to be aware thereof in order to effectively conclude their assignments/tasks/duties.

 All Staff, Volunteers, Interns, External Contractors, Associates and Partners should be alert to signs that may suggest a child is in need of help.
 Everyone who works with and engages with G2RED has a responsibility to ensure that children are protected.
 The reporting procedure is made widely available to ensure that everyone has sufficient knowledge and understanding of the steps that need to be taken regarding the safety of children and other witnesses.
 Further, at meetings and activities where children are directly involved, children will be informed about G2RED’s safeguarding policy, code of conduct, the existence of the child protection focal person and complaints mechanism in a child-friendly manner.